Grasslands Bushman Lodge in the Kalahari

 - Horse-riding – for those who fancy a thrilling ride in the wilderness.
 We need prior notice to arrange this activity as the horses are brought up from Ghanzi.

-LOCATION: Grasslands Bushman Lodge is situated on the western boundary of the Central Kalahari Game Reserve, on private land.
+LOCATION: Situated on the western boundary of the Central Kalahari Game Reserve, on private land.

 THE FOCUS: Grasslands Bushman Lodge is all about the Kalahari, the San people who live there and the abundant life of the desert.